Welcome to the

 ORTHOPAEDIC INSTITUTE

-The Orthopaedic Institute Limited founded in 1971, is a registered national charity and through voluntary contributions, helps to fund research in the specialist research centres and departments within the Robert Jones and Agnes Hunt Orthopaedic Hospital (RJAH) in Oswestry, Shropshire.
+The Orthopaedic Institute Limited founded in 1971, (www.orthopaedic-institute.org) is a registered national charity and through voluntary contributions, helps to fund research in the specialist research centres and departments within the Robert Jones and Agnes Hunt Orthopaedic Hospital NHS Foundation Trust in Oswestry, Shropshire.
 It also supports the funding of educational facilities and activities such as organising training courses for orthopaedic trainees and allied health professionals.

-The Executive Committee, under the Chairmanship of Eric Evans, decides the policy of the Institute and monitors its progress.
-A Research Panel, under the Chairmanship of Dr Robin Butler, considers new projects and studies proposed by research staff and clinicians.
-Following peer review, Dr Butler recommends to the Executive Committee the projects to be funded.
-Funding is provided from the donations received from patients, family and friends, Grant Giving Foundations and Charities for which we are extremely grateful.
+The Executive Committee, under the Chairmanship of Mr Eric Evans, decides the policy of the Institute and monitors its progress.
+A Research Panel, under the Chairmanship of Dr Robin Butler considered new research projects proposed by research staff and clinicians, and recommended to the Executive Committee, the projects to be funded from the income provided by grants and donations received.

 2